Tax, bookkeeping & compliance Updated June 2026

 Personal Income Tax (PIT)

-Paušalac option: Freelancers below the VAT threshold may opt for the flat-rate (paušalni) tax scheme — significantly lower effective rates than standard income tax.
-We confirm eligibility on the consultation call.
+Paušalac option: freelancers below the VAT threshold may opt for the flat-rate (paušalni) scheme — often significantly lower effective rates than standard taxation.
+We confirm eligibility on the call.

 20%